This post may contain affiliate links. Please read my disclosure policy.

 - Chopped Chicken Salad with Fresh Peaches pairs grilled chicken, romaine lettuce, fresh peaches, Feta cheese, smoked almonds, and a sweet citrusy honey vinaigrette for a fresh and healthy meal that’s prepared in just minutes!

 - Chopped Mediterranean Salad with Arugula — A Greek-inspired chopped salad featuring arugula, chickpeas, and pickled red onions with a fresh herb vinaigrette.

 - Asian Slaw with Egg Roll Crackers — Piled high on top of a crisp egg roll cracker, make a meal of this Asian Slaw by adding your choice of shredded chicken, pulled pork, or shrimp.

 - Grilled Panzanella Skewer Salad — Nutty arugula topped with a skewer of grilled tomatoes and multigrain croutons, all dressed with a de-lite-ful mustard vinaigrette.

 - Mango Chicken Chopped Salad with a homemade Mango Vinaigrette is almost too pretty to eat and special enough for any Summer dinner party!

 - Corn and Avocado Salad starts with fresh cut off sweet corn that’s tossed with juicy cherry tomatoes, red onion, and fresh basil leaves.

-Did you make this Chopped Chicken Kale Salad with Thai Peanut Vinaigrette recipe?
+Chopped Chicken Kale Salad with Thai Peanut Vinaigrette Recipe

 Chopped Chicken Kale Salad With Thai Peanut Vinaigrette